GPS Reception and Interference

 1. Select the Modulator tab.

-Recall that you enabled rain and atmospheric absorption models, at the scenario level, to predict your link budget between the satellites' transmitters and the aircraft's receiver.
+Recall that you enabled rain and atmospheric absorption models, at the scenario level, to predict you link budget between the satellites' transmitters and the aircraft's receiver.
 The jamming device needs to take into account how terrain will affect its performance.
-You can set this RF environment setting at the object level.
+You can set this RF Environment setting at the object level.

 You can add interference sources to an RF receiver's properties.
 Then, you can assess their impact on the performance of the receiver.